The types of products that we purchase, and how we purchase them both affect the amount of pollution we create and expose ourselves to.

 Diesel vans are one of the largest sources of pollution on our local streets.
 How we get our online shopping delivered to us can be a big influence on how many polluting delivery vehicles drive down our roads each day.

-Look out for green delivery slots: if you're booking a supermarket delivery, they will often indicate when they are already going to be in your area.
+Look out for green delivery slots: If you are booking a supermarket delivery, they will often indicate when they are already going to be in your area.
 Choosing one of these delivery slots means that the vans have to do fewer trips, reducing the amount of pollution they create.

 Choose Click and Collect: Some online stores will give you a click and collect option, where they deliver to a local hub near you, such as nearby shop or locker.
 As well as avoiding the dreaded red card of a missed delivery, by choosing this option you again reduce the amount of mileage carried out by delivery vehicles.